 In any case, the thesis must contain the master thesis declaration signed by the author, and the title page must at least contain the elements given in the template.

-As a general rule, two or more persons are needed to supervise a master thesis (single supervisors are also possible, typically for PhD theses).
-They form the supervising committee:
+As a general rule, two or more persons are needed to supervise a master thesis.
+They form the supervising committee and have different roles:

-It is possible to propose persons from outside the supervising faculty as co-supervisor.
+It is possible to propose persons from outside the supervising faculty as co-supervisors.
 They need a special appointment from the Dean of the Faculty of Science; the studies director will organize this.
 Eligible are only persons with qualifications equal to those of the supervising faculty; i.e. they must have teaching experience, conduct research, head a research group, or similar.
 Please send the Application (PDF, 326KB) form provided by the Faculty of Sciences to the studies directorate of the Graduate School, and include a short CV (two pages) of the proposed committee member.